Approximate Reading Time: 5 minutes

-One hormone released during pregnancy is Relaxin.
-This hormone softens ligaments and other soft tissues throughout the pregnancy and throughout breastfeeding.
+One hormone released during pregnancy is Relaxin which softens ligaments and other soft tissues throughout the pregnancy and throughout breastfeeding.
 Once ligaments become softer the underlying joint becomes more mobile, this has the potential to lead to pain of varying degrees of severity.

-A number of health care professionals are using SRC Pregnancy Compression Shorts /Leggings with unique Anatomical Support Panels (ASP) to deliver consistent gentle medical grade to improve their patients’ mobility; increasing pelvic and back support and reduce pain.
+Thousands of women’s health care professionals around the world are recommending SRC Pregnancy Compression Shorts /Leggings with unique Anatomical Support Panels (ASP) to deliver consistent gentle medical grade to improve their patients’ mobility; increasing pelvic and back support and reduce pain.

 Some women combine both a pregnancy belt and the SRC Pregnancy Compression Shorts /Leggings.
 The benefit for women with severe pain is that they can wear their Shorts/Leggings 24 hours per day without causing atrophy due to prolonged muscle deactivation and during periods where they need to be on their feet a lot they can combine both products by adding the pregnancy belt for additional support.